se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 ### Functors

-You can use classes to create Functors, as well.
 Functors are things that you can call, but hold some state as well.
 A classic functor would be a counter.
+You can use classes to create Functors.
 Without classes, you'd have to write something horrifying like this:

 ```{code-cell} python3
 _start = 0